 During periods of extreme heat, hosta leaves can get scorched.
 This usually happens during the summer months in the southern part of the country.

-This happens because the sun is too strong on the leaves and they evaporate moisture very quickly.
-The tree does not have time to deliver water to the leaves and they turn brown around the edge.
+This happens because the sun is too intense on the leaves, and they evaporate moisture very quickly.
+The tree does not have time to deliver water to the leaves, and they turn brown around the edge.

 How to fix

-If the tree is up to 7 feet tall try to shade it for the heat.
+If the tree is up to 7 feet tall, try to shade it.
 Use a garden umbrella or something similar for this purpose.

-Mulch the root zone with organic material to prevent the soil from drying out quickly and overheating.
+Mulch the root zone with organic material to prevent the soil from drying quickly and overheating.

 Natural aging